-- A. Lab reports (10%): Students are expected to complete at least five mandatory laboratory sessions throughout the semester.
-Reports prepared after these sessions will contribute towards 10% of total grade. - B. Quizzes (10%): There will be five or six quizzes each having equal weight.
-Students will not be warned about the dates of the quizzes. - C. Midterm Exams (45%): There will be two midterm exams. - D. Final Exam (35%): There will be a cumulative final.
+- A. Lab reports (10%): Students are expected to complete at least six mandatory laboratory sessions throughout the semester.
+Reports prepared after these sessions will contribute towards 10% of total grade. - B. Midterm Exams (50%): There will be two midterm exams. - C. Final Exam (40%): There will be a cumulative final.